sap-tutorials/Tutorials/tutorials/hana-spatial-intro1-point/hana-spatial-intro1-point.md

 ## Details
 ### You will learn
-You will learn the basics of spatial point processing, and use it as an example to understand types, constructors and methods defined by SQL/MM standard implemented by SAP HANA database.
+You will learn the basics of spatial processing starting with points, and use them to understand types, constructors and methods defined by SQL/MM standard implemented by SAP HANA database.

 ### Time to Complete
 **5 Min**.